A complete match management platform for youth cricket coaches

 Tap Create account — you'll be logged in automatically as the head coach

-Your Admin code is shown on screen — write it down.
+Your Admin code is shown on screen and is always accessible later from ☰ → Org Admin.
 You'll need it to authorise sensitive actions like deactivating staff

 Coaches, managers, and players all log in differently